kudkudak/Growing-Neural-Gas/README.md

     #wait at least 2 seconds
     GNGVisualise() #plot points
 ```
-You should get something circa
+You should get something like
 ![screen](http://img405.imageshack.us/img405/2727/v15a.png)

 Further Work
 ------
-Clearly all the code calls for robust documentation, so it will be the next step.
-Also I think i should include
-more examples
+Code needs better documentation, and more examples :)